Viola Desmond: Biography

-Viola Desmond was born on July 6, 1914, one of ten children of James Albert and Gwendolin Irene (née Johnson) Davis.
+Viola Desmond was born on July 6, 1914, one of ten children of James Albert Davis, a black Canadian stevedore and barber, and Gwendolin Irene Johnson, a white American whose family had moved from New Haven, Connecticut.
 She was raised by her father and mother in Halifax.
 In 1917, Viola, then three years old, was one of many to be injured in the Halifax Explosion, which she survived along with her entire family.
 Viola's father worked as a stevedore for a number of years before he became a barber.

 Growing up, Desmond noted the absence of professional hair and skin-care products for black women and set her sights on addressing this need.
 Being of African descent, she was not allowed to train to become a beautician in Halifax, so she left and received beautician training in Montreal, Atlantic City, and one of Madam C. J. Walker's beauty schools in New York.
 Upon finishing her training, Desmond returned to Halifax to start her own hair salon called Vi's Studio of Beauty Culture.
 Her clients included Portia White and Gwen Jenkins, later the first black nurse in Nova Scotia.